Lightning-AI/pytorch-lightning/docs/LightningModule/RequiredTrainerInterface.md

 def training_end(self, train_step_outputs)
 ```
 In certain cases (dp, ddp2), you might want to use all outputs of every process to do something.
-For instance, you could run a batch via dp and use ALL the outputs for a single softmax across
+For instance, if using negative samples, you could run a batch via dp and use ALL the outputs
-the full batch.
+for a single softmax across the full batch (ie: the denominator would use the full batch).

 In this case you should define training_end to perform those calculations.